rochefort-lab/fissa/README.md

 command prompt:

     pip install filename

-If nimfa did not install with the first step above, you can download the nimfa zip from <https://github.com/marinkaz/nimfa/archive/v1.2.1.zip>.

-Unzip the contained folder, and in folder above it do the following in the WinPython command prompt.

-    pip install -e nimfa-1.2.1

 Finally, if everything above worked well, you can install FISSA as follows (from the folder above fissa).